Chart Color Schemes

 An assessment of population growth drivers in Aldgate - Stirling reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Aldgate - Stirling's population is approximately 18,894, reflecting an increase of 686 people since the 2021 Census.
-This growth represents a 3.8% rise from the previous count of 18,208 residents.
-The change was inferred from ABS estimates showing an estimated resident population of 18,843 in June 2024 and an additional 22 validated new addresses since the Census date.
-This results in a density ratio of 161 persons per square kilometer.
-Overseas migration contributed approximately 70.5% of overall population gains during recent periods.
+Aldgate - Stirling's population, as per AreaSearch's analysis, is approximately 18,902 as of February 2026.
+This figure represents an increase of 694 individuals (3.8%) since the 2021 Census, which reported a population of 18,208 people.
+The change was inferred from the estimated resident population of 18,843 in June 2024 and an additional 22 validated new addresses since the Census date.
+This results in a population density ratio of 161 persons per square kilometer, indicating significant space per person and potential room for further development.
+Overseas migration primarily drove population growth, contributing approximately 70.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
-Population projections indicate an increase just below the national median for the area, with a projected growth of 1,356 persons by 2041, representing a total gain of 6.9% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, population projections indicate an increase just below the median of national statistical areas.
+The area is expected to expand by 1,356 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 6.9% in total over the 17 years.

 Frequently Asked Questions - Population